Friday, February 20, 2009

 Most men jumped overboard without a thought to saving other lives.
 Many prisoners intentionally murdered their Japanese captors before jumping off the ships.
 Others murdered Japanese in the water as they were trying to climb aboard the rafts.
 A few rafts held both Japanese soldiers and POWs who held an uneasy truce.
 The westerners were hoping that if they were recaptured, they would receive mercy for treating their enemies with kindness.
 Only one man, Vic Duncan, seemed to have a thought for anybody else.
 He swung into action with a pre -planned evacuation scheme to get as many men out of his ship's hold as possible.

 One of the two ships sank slowly enough for every man to escape.
 The other sank so quickly that many POW lives were lost.
 Drowning, dehydration, fear of sharks, madness, loss of hope and partial cannibalism were the prevailing (and horrific) themes of the next part of the book.
 Initially I was quick to judge the actions of the men.
-But then I realized that it would be normal after two and a half years of bitter treatment and deprivation to have a sharply-honed instinct for self-preservation.
+But then I realized that it would be normal after two and a half years of cruelty and deprivation to have a sharply-honed instinct for self-preservation.
 While this does not justify their actions, it does make them more understandable.

 It is a tribute to the resilience of human nature that most of the survivors went on to live normal lives as lawyers, farmers, firemen, postmen, meat inspectors, or artists.
 Some men remained in the military for their careers.
-Quite a few wrote books about their experiences which I’ve added to my TBR list.
-Unfortunately most of the books are available only in bookstores outside the U.S.

 5 comments: